sjpotter/regex/README.md

 }
 ```

-to add the '*' quantifier we can simply check for the '*' quantifier on the next regex character
+to add the `*` quantifier we can simply check for the the next regex character for a `*`

- - if the next regex character is a * on the current regex character while passing in the rest of the regex string and
+ - if the next regex character is a `*` on the current regex character while passing in the rest of the regex string and
- the text that w are matching again
+ the text that we are matching again

 ```c
 if (regexp[1] == '*')